-Spey casting is mostly used to catch large river fishes like Salmon and Trout like steelhead and sea trout.
-The basic technique of Spey casting is as follows:
+Spey casting is mostly used to catch large fish such as salmon, steelhead, and sea trout.
+Also used for big water trout spey casting.
+The basic technique of spey casting is as follows:

 With the fly line pointing downstream, the angler lifts the line of the water with the tip of the rod.
 The angler then throws the line backward just above the water and allows just the fly and leader to “anchor” the cast by touching the water one to two-rod lengths away.